smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

 source, the ID in a lazy pointer is replaced by an ordinary pointer, and subsequent accesses follow the pointer normally.

-In this document, we will largely ignore the possibility of loading from an external source, and assume the AST was created by parsing source code.
+In this document, we will ignore the possibility of loading from an external source, and assume the AST was created by parsing source code.
 Consequently, we document "lazy" pointers as if they were always ordinary pointers.